rladies/rladiesguide/content/organization/events/online/index.en.md

 settings during the meeting (e.g., *turning on/off the waiting room, chat, and screen sharing*).

+- Enable Close Captions: On the Zoom Rooms controller, tap the Captions icon (a square with the text _CC_).
+You may need to tap the More (...) icon first to see the option.

 :zombie: If you do have to deal with trolls:

 -   Mute everyone and don't let them unmute (uncheck "allow participants